Anastasia-Labs/aiken-design-patterns/README.md

 > See [here](https://github.com/IntersectMBO/cardano-ledger/issues/3952) and [here](https://github.com/CardanoSolutions/ogmios/releases/tag/v6.5.0) for
 > more info.

-The exposed `delegated_compute` function from `merkelized_validator` expects 4
+The exposed `delegated_compute` function from `merkelized_validator` expects 6
 arguments:

 1. The arbitrary input value for the underlying computation logic
 2. The hash of the withdrawal validator that performs the computation
+3. The `Pairs` of all redeemers within the current script context.
+4. Positional index of the withdrawal redeemer inside the `redeemers` list
-3. Validation function for coercing a `Data` to the format of the input expected by the staking script's computation
+5. Validation function for coercing a `Data` to the format of the input expected by the staking script's computation
-4. The `Pairs` of all redeemers within the current script context.
+6. A similar validation function for coercing `Data` to the expected output of the computation

-This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemerIO` (which carries the generic input argument(s) and the expected output(s)), makes sure provided input(s) match the ones given to the validator through its redeemer, and returns the output(s) (which are carried inside the withdrawal redeemer) so that you can safely use them.
+This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `ComputationRedeemer` (which carries the generic input argument(s) and the expected output(s)), makes sure provided input(s) match the ones given to the validator through its redeemer, and returns the output(s) (which are carried inside the withdrawal redeemer) so that you can safely use them.

-For defining a withdrawal logic that carries out the computation, use the exposed `withdraw_io` function.
+For defining a withdrawal logic that carries out the computation, use the exposed `computation_withdrawal_wrapper` function.
 It expects 2 arguments:

+1. A redeemer of type `ComputationRedeemer<a, b>`.
+Note that `a` is the type of input argument(s), and `b` is the type of output argument(s)
-1. The computation itself.
+2. The computation itself.
 It has to take an argument of type `a`, and return a value of type `b`
-2. A redeemer of type `WithdrawRedeemerIO<a, b>`.
-Note that `a` is the type of input argument(s), and `b` is the type of output argument(s)

 It validates that the given input(s) and output(s) match correctly with the provided computation logic.

-There are also `WithdrawRedeemer<a>`, `withdraw` and `delegated_validation` variants which can be used for validations that don't return any outputs.
+There are also `ValidationRedeemer<a>`, `validation_withdrawal_wrapper` and
+`delegated_validation` variants which can be used for validations that don't return any outputs.

 ### Parameter Validation